The Dreaded Subpoena

 Motion To Quash A Subpoena

 When a client or his/her attorney objects to the release of records, the therapist or the client's attorney may file a motion to quash the subpoena on the basis of protection of client-therapist privilege and the client's privacy, and the duty to maintain confidentiality, and, if the client is a crime victim, relevant crime victims' rights laws (See below section on Victims' Rights).
-Most therapists are likely to benefit from an attorney's assistance in filing a motion to quash a subpoena.
+It is ultimately the litigant-client (and their attorney, if any) who is responsible for filing motions before a court (although it is possible that a nonparty therapist could file such a motion – e.g., if the client has no attorney and cannot be located).
+Once privilege is asserted, if there continues to be a dispute about the matter, a hearing will be held to decide whether privilege does not apply, applies, or is waived.
 The court will ultimately rule on the motion, settling the question of whether the therapist must testify in person or on camera or turn over records.

 Top of Page

 HIPAA and Subpoenas And Psychotherapy Notes